-A. For purposes of this Section, immediately family shall mean father, father-in-law, mother, mother-in-law, step-parent, brother, sister, spouse, registered domestic partner, child, step-child, grandparent, grandchild or person with whom the employee has/had a legal guardian relationship.
+- A. For purposes of this Section, immediately family shall mean father, father-in-law, mother, mother-in-law, step-parent, brother, sister, spouse, registered domestic partner, child, step-child, grandparent, grandchild or person with whom the employee has/had a legal guardian relationship. - B. Upon request, regular, limited-term or probationary employees who are in full-time paid status shall receive time off with pay, not to exceed five (5) regularly scheduled shifts for each death, and employees who are in part-time status shall receive time off with pay, not to exceed the number of hours scheduled in a part-time employee's normal workweek for each death.

-- B. Upon request, regular, limited-term or probationary employees who are in full-time paid status shall receive necessary time off with pay, not to exceed five (5) regularly scheduled shiftsdays in any one (1) instance for each death, to arrange for or attend a funeral of a member of their immediate family and employees who are in part-time status shall receive time off with pay, not to exceed the number of hours scheduled in a part-time employee's normal workweek for each death.
-For purposes of this Section, immediate family shall mean father, father-in-law, mother, mother-in-law, step-parent, brother, sister, wife, husband, registered domestic partner, child, step-child, grandparent, grandchild or legal guardian. - C. Generally, time off shall be taken in whole day increments and may be taken nonconsecutively.
+- C. Generally, time off shall be taken in whole day increments and may be taken nonconsecutively.
 If requested, partial day absences may be approved if operationally feasible.
-Use of this leave must be completed within six (6) months of the loss. - A.D.
-An employee may request additional time off for bereavement.
-Additional timeoff shall be charged to the employee's accrued balances and must meet eligibility requirements and conditions set forth in Article IV Section 1, Article V, or Article VI.
+Use of this leave must be completed within six (6) months of the loss. - D. An employee may request additional time off for bereavement.
+Additional timeoff shall be charged to the employee's accrued balances and must meet eligibility requirements and conditions set forth in Article IV Section 1, Article V. or Article VI.

-Section 3.
+Section 32.
 Authorized Leave Without Pay